peek00/project-2022-23t2-g1-t1-backend/README.md

 <ol>
 	<li>User will navigate to the <b>Enroll User<b> tab on the sidebar</li>
 	<li>After inputting the user details,the system would navigate back to the user listing page</li>
-	<li>To veify the user has been added, please enter the exact email in the search bar, and the new user will be returned</li>
+	<li>To verify the user has been added, please enter the exact email in the search bar, and the new user will be returned</li>
 </ol>
 </div>